 - Boost 4 – an option for popular sites and people who need both ease of use and power.
 It can support larger online stores.

-While all this looks just like random numbers in the screenshot, extra stuff provided in every single plan for free is just impressive:
+But that’s not all.
+The extra stuff provided in every single plan for free is just impressive:

-- Global caching.
+- Global content caching.